 - allergic reaction to anesthesia

-If you’re interested in surgery for sleep apnea, start by talking to your doctor about your symptoms and other treatments you’ve tried.
-According to the Mayo Clinic, it’s best to give other treatments a try for at least three months before considering surgery.
+If you’re interested in surgery for sleep apnea, talk to your doctor about symptoms and other treatments you’ve tried.

 - a CPAP machine or similar device